theJensenLab/etdb-downloads/userManual.md

 Please refer to the documentation of [`complex-filter`](https://www.npmjs.com/package/complex-filter) for the details on how this works, but it should be straight forward: This is a parameter type `filter` that will `searchOn` `artifact.details.speciesName` field for a `exact` match with the `Pseudomonas aeruginosa`.

-let's save this file as `Ps.aer.searchPar.json` in the same directory you would like to run `etdb-download` and then run:
+let's save this file as `Ps.aer.searchPar.json` in the same directory you would like to run `etdb-downloads` and then run:

 ```
-$ etdb-download Ps.aer.searchPar.json
+$ etdb-downloads Ps.aer.searchPar.json
 ```

 you should see something like this:
 ![](./imgs/2018-05-25-162113_1057x284_scrot.png)

-The first thing `etdb-download` does is to start an IPFS server for you.
+The first thing `etdb-downloads` does is to start an IPFS server for you.
 Then it will spawn a node, initialize a repository if needed and the start the IPFS node.
-Then, it will load the metadata of the tomograms and check to see if any of the requested files have been downloaded and if yes, if they are complete. `etdb-download` will skip files that have been successfully downloaded.
+Then, it will load the metadata of the tomograms and check to see if any of the requested files have been downloaded and if yes, if they are complete. `etdb-downloads` will skip files that have been successfully downloaded.

-After all that, `etdb-download` should retrieve the tomogram metadata from OIP and select only tomograms from _Pseudomonas aeruginosa_. `etdb-download` alerts you that there are 89 datasets with a total of 689 files and a total of 359.53 GB to download.
+After all that, `etdb-downloads` should retrieve the tomogram metadata from OIP and select only tomograms from _Pseudomonas aeruginosa_. `etdb-downloads` alerts you that there are 89 datasets with a total of 689 files and a total of 359.53 GB to download.
 If you answer `YES` to this question, ETDB will start downloading all of them.

 Please, take a moment to search around the [ETDB-Caltech](https://etdb.caltech.edu) and test a couple search conditions using the `Advanced search`, however, `complex-filter` allows for a more complex association of `AND`, `OR` and `NOT` than the current `Advanced search` feature in the website.

-Despite the search paramenters, `etdb-download` has other optional flags that might be very useful.
+Despite the search paramenters, `etdb-downloads` has other optional flags that might be very useful.

 ### --directory

-We can pass this flag to tell `etdb-download` where we would like our data to be stored.
+We can pass this flag to tell `etdb-downloads` where we would like our data to be stored.
 There are two good reasons to pass this flag:
 1) It will build this directory for us if we didn't yet
 2) It will avoid to download the same files again, if the download gets interrupted for any reason.